Eliot-Roxbergh/notes_pinephone/README.md

 ### Browsing

 Firefox is OK, but takes like 5 seconds to start.
-Video performance is bad, if you're lucky you can run 360p video smoothly.
+Video performance is bad, if you're lucky you can run 360p video moderately smoothly.
 Is HW acceleration available or working?
-Heard here that video is currently done in SW (2020-08-20 https://youtu.be/jdl1x3DkMEg?t=1256).
+Heard here that video is currently done in SW [1].

 Sometimes menus don't show and only flicker, but generally it is usable and e.g. possible to go into settings, clear cookies, install addons etc.

+[1] - Lecture: Is there hope for Linux on smartphones?, 2020-08-20, https://youtu.be/jdl1x3DkMEg?t=1256

 # Security